You are using an outdated browser. Please upgrade your browser to improve your experience

 3. Quit before you think you should.

 Because many of us have an in-built aversion to quitting, we tend to “paint red flags green”.
 We ignore the warning signs or the evidence that we don’t want to see.
 Perhaps ask a trusted advisor “what am I possibly ignoring here?”
 And do this earlier than you think you need to.
+This could be quitting a product or quitting a feature and cutting it from the Product Backlog.
 As Duke says:

 “If you feel like you’ve got a close call between quitting and persevering, it’s likely that quitting is the better choice.”